ELC/BuzzCache/pages/technology___ORM___Sequelize.md

-- Sequelize is an [[technology/concepts/ORM]]for [[technology/language/NodeJS]] applications, allowing developers to work with relational databases using JavaScript promises and async/await.
+- Sequelize is an [[technology/ORM]] for [[technology/language/NodeJS]] applications, allowing developers to work with relational databases using JavaScript promises and async/await.
 -